Skip to content

 Generate JSX types for custom elements / web components

 This package is designed to generate JSX types for your custom elements.
-These types will generate inline documentation, autocomplete, and type-safe validation for your custom elements in frameworks that use JSX like React (19+), Preact and StencilJS.
+These types will generate inline documentation, autocomplete, and type-safe validation for your custom elements in frameworks that use JSX like React (19+), Preact, StencilJS, and SolidJS.

 demo of autocomplete features for custom elements in a jsx project